2019 Chicago Marathon: Race summary

 In the men's category, Cherono made an early breakaway, running the first mile in 4:42 with two pacemakers before he was caught by the pack.
 Six men, Debela, Cherono, Karoki, Mengstu, Chumba, and Tura, led for most of the race with a chasing pack close behind, however after 5 mi, the leading group had grown to nine runners with the addition of Abdi, Farah, and Rupp.
 Rupp and Farah dropped out of the lead group after 7 mi and 15 km, respectively.
 By 20 km, the lead group was back down to the original six leaders and the pace was described by Cherono as "very competitive from the beginning" with the group going through half-way in 1:02:14 and Farah in 1:02:54 with Rupp three seconds behind before the pacemakers dropped out about 30 km into the race.
 Not long after the halfway point, Rupp began to lose contact with Abdi and Farah, who were working together, but Rupp regained contact 18 mi into the race, whilst Karoki increased the pace in the lead group.
 At just after 30 kilometres, Chumba dropped from the lead group and 5 kilometres later, was 34 seconds behind, with Abdi, Farah, and Rupp a further 48, 116, and 138 seconds behind, respectively.
 Just before 23 mi, Rupp, who was nearly 3 minutes behind the leaders and 22 seconds behind Farah, abandoned the race citing a calf strain which had been causing pain since mile 6.
 At 38 km, Cherono made an attempt to break from the lead group, but was caught by Debela, Mengstu, and Karoki.
 The other three runners left Karoki behind before the final turn of the race before Cherono made a surge with 400 m to go to and, following a sprint finish, won in a time of 2:05:45.
 Debela and Mengstu finished second and third, one and three seconds behind, respectively.
 Karoki was fourth in 2:05:53 and Abdi ran a Belgian record by finishing fifth in 2:06:14.
 Farah ran his slowest marathon ever, finishing eighth in 2:09:58.

+Nicholas Thompson, the editor in chief of WIRED, wrote about the race in an article titled "To Run My Best Marathon at Age 44, I Had to Outrun My Past."
+He finished in 2:29 as one of the top Masters men.